Guido St. Laurent: Murder

-On November 13, 1968 at N.E.G.R.O's organization's office on Blue Hill Avenue in Roxbury, St. Laurent was murdered in a gun attack.
+On November 13, 1968, at N.E.G.R.O's organization's office on Blue Hill Avenue in Roxbury, St. Laurent was murdered in a gun attack.
 Also killed were fellow N.E.G.R.O organization leader Carnell Eaton, and Harold King.
 King had been an out-of-town visitor from Cleveland, and was likely not a target of the attack.
 Surviving the attack was Ronald Hicks and Frederick B. Rose.
-St. Laurent was 38 years of age when he died. was Surviving the attack was St. Laurent's guide dog, Russ (a German Shepherd).
+St. Laurent was 38 years of age when he died.
+Surviving the attack was St. Laurent's guide dog, Russ (a German Shepherd).
 St. Laurent's adult son, David, took custody of Russ after the murders.

 300 attended St. Laurent's funeral service held on November 15, 1968.
 Many civic leaders and civil rights activists attended his funeral, such as United Front leader Chuck Turner and Urban League President Harry Elan.
 Reverend James Breeden delivered a eulogy which hailed St. Laurent as a man of peace.

-In December 1868, the Boston FBI office contemplated planting a news story in the Boston Herald Traveler casting negative aspersions on the personal background of St. Laurent, in hopes that, the "article could urge the black community to take over existing civil rights groups and run them for the benefit of the community".
+In December 1968, the Boston FBI office contemplated planting a news story in the Boston Herald Traveler casting negative aspersions on the personal background of St. Laurent, in hopes that, the "article could urge the black community to take over existing civil rights groups and run them for the benefit of the community".
 However, the FBI opted against planting this story.